yourMasya/yourMasya/README.md

     })

 thesis: Dict[str, str | List[str]] = field(default_factory=lambda: {
+    'Title': '''Comparison of Rule-based and
+Deep Learning Models in the Context of
+Homonymy Resolution of
+Russian Bi-aspectual Verbs''',
-    'Title': 'Comparison of Rule-based and Deep Learning Models in the Context of Homonymy Resolution of Russian Bi-aspectual Verbs', 'Data': 'Powerful web-parser for context and target token markup collection from Russian National Corpus', 'Deep Learning': [
+    'Data': 'Powerful web-parser for context and target token markup collection from Russian National Corpus', 'Deep Learning': [
       'Bert-like model from scratch',